-6.221The Ollerton Road site will provide approximately 75 new dwellings which will contribute to meeting the housing need within the District, and the policy requires that the site includes a mix of housing types, sizes and tenures, with a density which reflects the character of adjoining developments.
-Development of the site will include the delivery of new affordable housing and specialist housing.
-As such, a minor positive effect is likely in relation to SA objective 2: housing.
-The site is within 800m of a major employment site, which may provide new residents with nearby employment opportunities.
-As such, a minor positive effect is likely in relation to SA objective 3: economy and skills
+6.215 The Ordsall South site will provide approximately 960 new dwellings which will contribute to meeting the housing need within the District, and the policy requires that the site includes a mix of housing types, sizes and tenures, to meet local needs.
+It also requires affordable housing, sheltered housing courts for older people, extra care accommodation, and serviced plots for self-build and custom homes to be delivered as well as 5% of dwellings to be designed to Building Regulations standard M4(3) to be accessible to those in wheelchairs.
+As such, a significant positive effect is likely in relation to SA objective 2: housing.
+A portion of the site is within 800m of a major employment site, which may provide new residents with nearby employment opportunities.
+The remainder of the site is beyond 800m from a major employment site.
+The policy outlines that a local centre should be incorporated into the development, which may provide some employment opportunities.
+As such, a minor positive effect is likely in relation to SA objective 3: economy and skills.

-6.222The allocation of this site may help to maintain and enhance existing community facilities and services as the site is within 800m of a primary school, GP surgery, post office, and the Local Centre of Tuxford, which could be used by new residents subject to capacity.
-The site is also within 2km of a secondary school.
-In addition, development will be required to make a financial contribution towards enabling primary and secondary education and primary and acute healthcare services.
-The development should also be supported by a financial contribution towards improving the quality of open space in the locality.
+6.216 The allocation of this site may help to maintain and enhance existing community facilities and services as the site is within 800m of a post office, and the Local Centre of Welbeck Road, which could be used by new residents subject to capacity.
+The site is also partly within 800m of a primary and partly within 2km of a secondary school, and Retford Town Centre.
+In addition, development will be required to incorporate a health hub and a local centre to include a convenience goods store and other local shops and services.
+Other services to be delivered at the site include a recycling 'bring' bank, space for local food production, a built community facility including indoor and outdoor space for sport and land for a primary school and early years facility.
+Furthermore, a financial contribution will be required towards enabling primary school education to address pupil growth associated with the development.
+These requirements may support the regeneration of the area and encourage social inclusion.
 Therefore, a minor positive effect is likely in relation to SA objective 4: regeneration and social inclusion.

-6.223The site is within 800m of various opens spaces, such as a cemetery, children's play area, civic space, and amenity green space which could be utilised by residents.
-In addition, the site is also located within 800m of an existing GP surgery.
-The policy states that the development should be supported by financial contributions towards improving the quality of open space in the locality and enabling primary and acute healthcare services.
+6.217 The site is within 800m of various open spaces, such as allotments, semi natural green space, children's play areas, amenity green space, and outdoor sports facilities which could be utilised by residents.
+The site is not within 2km of a GP surgery.
+The policy states that the development should provide multifunctional green infrastructure, including outdoor space for sport and a 23ha country park.
+In addition, the policy states that 'edible space' e.g. for allotments and community orchards/planting should be provided, along with the incorporation of a health hub.
 Therefore, a significant positive effect is likely in relation to SA objective 5: health and wellbeing.